pyspark-ai/pyspark-ai/README.md

 | Hyundai       |    739045|

 ### Cache
 The SparkLLMAssistant supports a simple in-memory and persistent cache system.
-It keeps an in-memory staging cache that can be persisted through the `commit()` method.
-Cache lookup is always performed on the persistent cache only.
+It keeps an in-memory staging cache, which gets updated for LLM and web search results.
+The staging cache can be persisted through the commit() method.
+Cache lookup is always performed on both in-memory staging cache and persistent cache.
 ```python
 assistant.commit()
 ```